 The biggest drawback of a shotgun (or a rifle), is the fact that it is larger, heavier, and more difficult to carry than a handgun.
 Long guns are also out of the question for bow hunters pursuing deer and elk in grizzly country (like Wyoming and Montana), who are restricted to carrying a sidearm.
 All that being said, nothing can compare with the power and ease of use of a 12-gauge shotgun at close range.

 Additionally, it is generally much easier to accurately shoot a long gun than a handgun.
-A good pump action 12-gauge shotgun like the Mossberg 500 (or the Remington 870) with a short (24-inch) barrel, is an outstanding choice for a bear defense gun.
+For this reason, a good pump action 12-gauge shotgun like the Mossberg 500 (or the Remington 870) with a short (24-inch) barrel is an outstanding choice for a bear-defense gun.

 At the extreme close ranges that are common when shooting at charging bears, 00 or 000 buckshot is absolutely devastating and gives you a little bit of room for error, which can really come in handy when shooting at a rapidly moving target.
-If you want something that will penetrate better and give you a slightly longer range, use a slug which will also do a number on a bear.
+On the other hand, if you want something that will penetrate better and give you a slightly longer range, use a slug which will also do a number on a bear.

-True to the name, the Marlin 1895 Guide Gun is a favorite of hunting guides in North America, particularly those in Canada and Alaska, who operate in areas where there is a good chance of encounters with ill-tempered predators.
+True to the name, the Marlin 1895 Guide Gun is a favorite of hunting guides in North America, particularly those in Canada and Alaska who operate in areas where there is a good chance of a bear encounter at close range.

-A cousin to the Marlin 336, the Marlin 1895 is chambered in the venerable .45-70 Government cartridge.
-With an 18 or 22-inch barrel, the Marlin 1895 Guide Gun only weights around eight pounds, making it a powerful, yet handy, accurate, and easy-to-carry rifle.
+A cousin to the lever action Marlin 336, the Marlin 1895 is chambered in the venerable .45-70 Government cartridge.
+With an 18- or 22-inch barrel, the big bore Marlin 1895 Guide Gun only weighs around 8 pounds, making it a powerful, yet handy, accurate and easy-to-carry rifle.

-It's not a great long range gun, but that's not what it is designed for.
-Mount a ghost ring rear sight, a red dot sight, or a low magnification scope on it and you’ve got an ideal bear defense gun.
+It's not a great long-range gun, but that's not what it is designed for.
+Mount a ghost ring rear sight, a red dot sight, or a low-magnification scope on it and you have an ideal bear-defense gun.

-A relative newcomer to the game, the Ruger Guide Gun is still a great choice for a bear defense gun.
-Though it is available chambered for seven different cartridges, the .375 Ruger and .416 Ruger.
+A relative newcomer to the game, the Ruger Guide Gun is still a great choice for a bear-defense gun.
+It's available in .30-06 Springfield, .300 Win Mag, .338 Winchester Magnum, .375 Ruger, and .416 Ruger.
 However, the two Ruger cartridge variants are very compelling choices for those who may be encountering big, dangerous animals (like bears) at close range.

-The cartridges are designed to mirror the performance of the .375 H&H Magnum and .416 Rigby cartridges, yet still be able to fit in a standard length action.
-The rifle has a thick recoil pad and comes with a removable muzzle brake to tame the recoil of these powerful cartridges.
-All versions of the rifle have a 20-inch barrel and weigh around eight pounds, making it very easy to carry and handy to shoot.
+Those cartridges are designed to mirror the performance of the powerful .375 H&H Magnum and .416 Rigby cartridges, yet still be able to fit in a standard-length action.
+The rifle also has a thick recoil pad and comes with a removable muzzle brake to tame the recoil of these powerful cartridges.
+All versions of the rifle have a 20-inch barrel and weigh around 8 pounds, making it very easy to carry and handy to shoot.